KordelFranceTech/Machine-Olfaction-in-AI-and-Robotics/README.md

 }
 ```
 Usage of _any_ figures within the document should cite the authors noted in the caption associated with that figure.
+All figures used in the survey were either constructed by the authors, used under written permission by the authors from whence they came, or leveraged from research licensed under [CC4.0](https://creativecommons.org/licenses/by/4.0/).